7nohe/openapi-mock-json-generator/README.md

-  -i, --input <value>         OpenAPI specification, can be a path, url or string content (required) -o, --output <value>        Output directory (default: "mocks") --max-array-length <value>  Maximum length of array (default: "10") -h, --help                  display help for command
+  -i, --input <value>         OpenAPI specification, can be a path, url or string content (required) -o, --output <value>        Output directory (default: "mocks") --max-array-length <value>  Maximum length of array (default: "10") --locale <value>            Specifies the language of the data created by the mock (default: "en") -s, --seed <value>          Set a randomness seed (default: "1") -h, --help                  display help for command
 ```